alexdevero/alex-devero-blog/__drafts__/draft--js-error-handling.md

 There is a way to fix this.
 In JavaScript, there is no limit to how many `try...catch` statements you can use.
 There is also no rule that you have to use one for all your code.
 If anything, you should actually do the opposite.
 Using multiple `try...catch` statements allows you to isolate errors and not let it affect the rest of your code.

 If you want to invoke both functions, the easiest thing you can do is to create two `try...catch` statements.
-Then, you can will invoke one function in the first statement and another function in the second.
+Then, you can invoke one function in the first statement and another function in the second.

 ```JavaScript
 // Create function that leads to an error